 Sitting hunched over steering wheels and behind computer screens is not what our bodies were designed for.
 It is, unfortunately, a part of modern life that many of us can’t avoid.
 At the same time, sitting in a chair for long periods is definitely a recipe for a bad back.

 A hammock can help you fight back against the damage of modern life in a couple of ways.
-One, it allows you stretch out—and we mean really stretch.
+One, it allows you stretch out—and I mean really stretch.
 Because it is so supportive and, as mentioned above, pressure point-free, it allows you to remove all pressure and tension on your back caused by bad posture.